 Farm XP in Quickplay

 In Quickplay, you’ll be joining squads that have an open slot.
-This means you can be placed into any mission or stronghold in the game, including the final one, so it’s probably best to wait till you’ve completed the story if you want to avoid spoilers.
+This means you can be placed into any mission or stronghold in the game, including the final one.
+Therefore it’s probably best to wait till you’ve completed the story if you want to avoid spoilers.